ZKNoxHQ/PyBandersnatch/example/README.md

 ## Combining GLV and FakeGLV
 We provide in `glv_fakeglv.py` a demonstration of a fast scalar multiplication computed using GLV and FakeGLV as presented in [this blogpost](https://ethresear.ch/t/fake-glv-you-dont-need-an-efficient-endomorphism-to-implement-glv-like-scalar-multiplication-in-snark-circuits/20394).
 While the computation is done in Python, it is aimed to be adapted for circuit integration.
+This example is conducted with Bandersnatch, but can be applied to any curve having a fast endomorphism (a-la-GLV), for example BLS12-381, BN254, or the Bitcoin's curve (depending on the context where an in-circuit verification is needed).

 ### How to use
 ```bash